This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Blood tests: Your blood will be tested to check your kidney and heart function.
 Your blood's ability to clot will also be tested.

 - Angiography: X-rays are taken of your blood vessels.
 This test may show if you have any other aneurysms in your brain.
 It may also show how badly you are bleeding, and what type of surgery you may need.
-Your caregiver will inject dye called contrast into your IV.
+Your healthcare provider will inject dye called contrast into your IV.
 This will help the pictures show up better on a monitor.
-Tell your caregiver if you have ever had an allergic reaction to contrast dye.
+Tell your healthcare provider if you have ever had an allergic reaction to contrast dye.

 - MRI: This scan contains powerful magnets and a computer that take pictures of your brain.
 It will also take pictures of the blood vessels and structures in your head.
-Tell caregivers if you have any metal in or on your body.
+Tell healthcare providers if you have any metal in or on your body.
 Metal can cause serious injury.
-Tell caregivers if you cannot lie still or are anxious or afraid of closed spaces.
+Tell healthcare providers if you cannot lie still or are anxious or afraid of closed spaces.
 You may need this test to see if SAH has blocked blood from flowing to certain areas of your brain.

-- Transcranial Doppler ultrasound: Your caregiver will hold a probe against your head to measure sound waves in your brain.
+- Transcranial Doppler ultrasound: Your healthcare provider will hold a probe against your head to measure sound waves in your brain.
 The sound waves appear on a monitor.
 The test may show if the blood vessels in your brain are closing and blocking blood flow.

 - Antihypertensives: These reduce high blood pressure.
 This may help prevent the return of SAH.
 It is also used to prevent stroke and heart or kidney damage caused by SAH.